Debt Avalanche: A Comprehensive Guide

 Debt Avalanche vs. Debt Snowball

-Both methods work best when you set goals and follow through each month.
+Both DIY methods work best when you set goals and follow through each month.
 The snowball method is popular among consumers eager to see progress and end debts as quickly as possible by starting small and working up to big balances.

 However, avalanche is favored by individuals who want to eliminate excessive interest payments first, even if it takes longer to clear all debts.